 Visiting the many lighthouses that dot the Long Island Sound is a worthy fall adventure, especially when you consider that some are rumored to be haunted.
 What better way to get into the Halloween spirit than by communing with a ghost who resides over a watery beacon?

 While some of Connecticut’s lighthouses can be visited by land, the majority require a short boat trip.
-Traditional tour providers, such as the Cross Sound Ferry, have recently reopened, offering narrated tours of lighthouses located within the Long Island Sound., but Captain Dave of Pelican Adventures is serving up tours by reservation, this fall.
+Traditional tour providers, such as the Cross Sound Ferry, offer narrated tours of lighthouses located within the Long Island Sound, right through October.